Precise prediction of the decay rate for $\eta_b\to \gamma \gamma$ from lattice QCD: Introduction

 Recently the theoretical picture for $\eta_c\to\gamma\gamma$ decay was transformed with the first lattice QCD calculation with realistic sea quark content~\cite{Colquhoun:2023zbc}.
 The result, with a total uncertainty of less than 1\%, is much more accurate than that possible with earlier non-lattice methods.
 The experimental picture is less clear, however, with the Particle Data Group global fit of $\eta_c$ decay rates~\cite{ParticleDataGroup:2024cfk} having a $\chi^2$ of 184.6 for 94 degrees of freedom.
 There are several consistent results from different experiments for the process $\gamma\gamma\rightarrow \eta_c\to K\overline{K}\pi$ and the average value for $\Gamma(\eta_c \to \gamma\gamma)$ inferred from these is in reasonable agreement with the lattice QCD result, but with a much larger (10\%) uncertainty.
 Improved experimental results will be needed to match the accuracy of lattice QCD.

 Here we will study $\eta_b \to \gamma\gamma$.
 There are no experimental signals for this decay mode as yet~\cite{ParticleDataGroup:2024cfk,ALEPH:2002xdz}, but it should be accessible to Belle II~\cite{Belletalk}, so a prediction of the rate now is very timely.
 Theoretical calculations to date have relied on nonrelativistic approaches and are limited by systematic uncertainties associated with missing relativistic and radiative corrections.
 Lattice QCD calculations, on the other hand, promise the possibility of a result free of these uncertainties.
 Instead there are statistical errors and systematic errors from the extrapolation to the zero lattice spacing, continuum limit.
 The continuum extrapolation is particularly difficult for $b$ quarks because they have large mass.
 Very good control of discretisation errors is required, such as that possible using the Highly Improved Staggered Quark (HISQ) formalism~\cite{Follana:2006rc}.
-In this formalism tree-level discretisation errors appear first at $\mathcal{O}(a^4)$ (where $a$ is the lattice spacing) since $\mathcal{O}(a^2)$ errors are removed.
-Furthermore, an analysis of the HISQ action at large quark mass~\cite{Follana:2006rc} shows that these errors only affect subleading $\mathcal{O}(v^4)$ terms in a nonrelativistic expansion in powers of the quark velocity, $v$, appropriate to the heavyonium physics we consider here.
+In this formalism tree-level discretisation errors appear first at $\mathcal{O}(a^4)$ (where $a$ is the lattice spacing) since tree-level $\mathcal{O}(a^2)$ errors are removed.
+For heavy-quark physics we fix the `Naik' coefficient of the improved derivative in the HISQ action following~\cite{Follana:2006rc,Monahan:2012dq}.
+An analysis of the HISQ action at large quark mass~\cite{Follana:2006rc,Colquhoun:2025pnh} then shows that discretisation errors only affect subleading $\mathcal{O}(v^4)$ terms in a nonrelativistic expansion in powers of the quark velocity, $v$, appropriate to the heavyonium physics we consider here.

 The hadronic quantity that parameterises the 2-photon decay rate is the form factor $F(0,0)$, where the two zeroes denote that both photons are on-shell.
 The decay rate is related to the form factor for a pseudoscalar heavyonium meson $\eta_h$ by: